1 / 10

 "The Renault Clio has always been a fashionable alternative to small hatchbacks like the Ford Fiesta, Vauxhall Corsa and SEAT Ibiza."

-The fifth-generation remains true to form, with a much-improved interior, new engines and, from 2020, a hybrid model.
+The fifth-generation remains true to form, with a much-improved interior, new engines and, since 2020, a hybrid model.
+We'll explore all this and more in our 2022 Renault Clio review.

 Renault has resisted the urge to tamper with the previous generation’s looks too much.
 Instead, it has stuck to the style that so many previous buyers liked.
-It's the best-selling car of its size in Europe, so why risk upsetting a loyal fanbase by messing with its design too much?
-It's an entirely new car, though, based on a new platform with no panels carried over from the old model and slightly more compact dimensions.
+The Renault Clio is the best-selling small car in Europe, so why risk upsetting a loyal fanbase by messing with its design too much?
+The Clio an entirely new car, though, based on a new platform with no panels carried over from the old model and slightly more compact dimensions.
 So, the same but different.

-While you could be forgiven for struggling to spot the differences on the outside, the interior has taken a noticeable shift upmarket.
+While you could be forgiven for struggling to spot the differences on the outside, the interior of the latest Renault Clio has taken a noticeable shift upmarket.
 There are lots of soft-touch materials, particularly on more expensive models, and the amount of technology on offer has taken a large step forward.
 There's a new 9.3-inch touchscreen media system available, as well as a 10-inch digital instrument cluster.

-Although the Clio's exterior dimensions are smaller than before, Renault's engineers have been working hard to make it a more practical choice.
-It certainly feels roomy enough, with plenty of space for taller drivers while the boot is now a generous 391-litres.
+Although the Renault Clio's exterior dimensions are smaller than before (now measuring 4050mm long and 1798mm wide), Renault's engineers have been working hard to make it a more practical choice.
+It certainly feels roomy enough, with plenty of space for taller drivers while the Clio's boot space is now a generous 391-litres.
 The boot access is wider, too, although there is a hefty lip for lifting heavy items over.

 Engine choices include a naturally-aspirated 1.0-litre petrol with 75PS, a turbocharged version of the same engine with 100PS, or a 1.3-litre turbo with 130PS.
 There's also a 1.5-litre dCi diesel producing 85PS.